 (1) Net loss for the quarter ended December 31, 2020 included losses of \$135,659 as a result of fluctuations in the fair value of the Company's derivative liabilities, primarily due to the changes in the fair value of the Company's Subordinate Voting Shares and the number of warrants associated with the derivatives warrants liability.

 The Company's results are impacted by the Company's acquisitions.
-Refer to Note 9 - Business Combinations and Asset Acquisitions in the 2020 Financial Statements for additional information.
+Refer to Note 8 - Acquisitions in the March 31, 2021 and the 2020 Financial Statements for additional information.